$3.5 Million Seattlement

 • They will take a percentage of your settlement, verdict, or award.

-In addition, free consultations can help you decide whether you want to hire a particular attorney.
-Some lawyers may also charge hourly or flat fees in some cases.
-Therefore, it’s important to decide in those cases if their fees are within your budget before making a decision.
+In addition, free consultations can help you decide whether you want to hire a Philly truck accident lawyer.
+Some truck accident lawyers also charge hourly or flat fees in some cases.
+Therefore, it’s important to decide in those cases if the lawyer’s fees are within your budget before making a decision.

 Commercial Truck Accidents Can Cause Significant Damage